rutushah/MSCS-533-M50_Conversion_Application/README.md

 - Dropdown menus for unit selection.
 - Swap button to switch “From” and “To” units.
 - Real-time error handling for invalid input.
-- Results displayed clearly in a result card.
+- Results are displayed clearly in a result card.

 ## Project Structure
-- **main.dart** → Entry point of the application, sets theme and home screen.
+- **main.dart** → Entry point of the application, sets the theme and home screen.
 - **homescreen.dart** → UI layout with input field, dropdowns, buttons, and result display.
 - **logic.dart** → Conversion logic using a `UnitCatalog` class with base units and conversion factors.